Fish Passage Restoration Program

 Prioritizing which barriers to remove first to achieve the best results

-Using data from the inventory and assessment of county stream crossings, we will work with Tribes, federal and state agencies, and cities to develop a methodology that will prioritize which barriers should be removed first to achieve the best results for fish.
+Using data from the inventory and assessment of county stream crossings, we’ve worked with Tribes, federal and state agencies, and cities to develop a methodology that prioritizes which barriers should be removed first to achieve the best results for fish.

-Our data analysis will consider both the quality and the amount of fish habitat that could be restored if a specific barrier is removed.
+Our data analysis considers both the quality and the amount of fish habitat that could be restored if a specific barrier is removed.

 Focusing county work on restoring fish passage at the barriers that block the most and best habitat can vastly increase the amount of habitat opened up in the next 30 years.
-Preliminary analysis indicates that correcting the barriers that block the most habitat first could more than double the habitat gain compared to removing barriers in a random order.
+Analysis indicates that correcting the barriers that block the most habitat first can provide many times the habitat gain compared to removing barriers in a random order.

 Early action to produce results sooner